syrilster/DesignPatterns/J2EE/EJB/README.md

 ## Types of Enterprise Java Beans
 * **Session beans**, whether stateful or stateless, are not designed to be persistent.
 The data maintained by stateful session beans is intended to be transitional.
 It is used solely for a particular session with a particular client.
-* Stateless session Bean - Contains bussiness logic but no client state.
+* Stateless session Bean - Generally, stateless beans are intended to perform individual operations automatically and don’t maintain state across method invocations.
+They’re also amorphous, in that any client can use any instance of a stateless bean at any time at the container’s discretion.
+They are the lightest weight and easiest to manage of the various EJB component configurations.
-* Stateful session Bean - Contains bussiness logic and maintains client state.
-Stateful session beans are by definition tied to a single client, so for each new client that requests its services, a new instance is created.
+* Stateful session Bean - A session bean represents work performed by a single client.
+That work can be performed within a single method invocation, or it may span multiple method invocations.
+If the work does span more than one method, the object must retain the user’s object state across the method calls, and a stateful session bean would therefore be required.
 * Singleton session Bean - Instantiated once per application.
 * Message Driven Bean - Listen for messages on a JMS queue or topic.